TEACHING ASSISTANTS. BUT IT’S SO MUCH MORE THAN THAT.

 - Bring a sense of ruach (spirit) to the classroom and our community

-- Being enrolled in and participating in your grade at jtx.
+- Be enrolled in and participate in your grade at jtx.

 (Learn more about jtx – our new joint teen high school program – here)

-MIT’s are our 8th grade participants who are learning and training to become Madrichol at CAARS.
-We are providing everything teens need to be successful in this important role.
-Madrichol learn how to model Jewish values, lead small groups, facilitate games, communicate with students, aid in classroom management, write lesson plans and incorporate Jewish topics.
-In the classroom, MITs implement what they’ve learned with the support of a supervising teacher and at least one older, experienced madrichol.
+M.I.Ts are our 8th grade participants who are learning and training to become Madrichim at CAARS.
+Our teen leadership program provides a foundation for our teens to be successful in this important role.
+M.I.Ts learn how to model Jewish values, lead small groups, facilitate games, communicate with students, aid in classroom management, write lesson plans and incorporate Jewish topics.